Our support is tailored to an individual’s requirement. This could mean face to face conversations, video calls, phone calls or email communication.

 Yes.
 Anyone can experience domestic abuse - it can happen in all kinds of relationships regardless of age, race, sex, gender identity, sexual orientation, disability, wealth, and lifestyle.

-Any male aged 18 years or over living anywhere in Leicester, Leicestershire or Rutland, who is experiencing, or is at risk of, domestic abuse can access support from the ADAM Project.
+Any male aged 18 years or over living in Leicestershire, who is experiencing, or is at risk of, domestic abuse can access support from the ADAM Project.

 The abuser can be a partner, ex-partner, any family member or a carer.